D.C. Launches Paid Family Leave

 Other Leave Players

 D.C. is not the only jurisdiction offering paid leave.
 California, Rhode Island, Washington, New Jersey and New York also offer paid leave plans.
 The New York plan, for example, notes that most private employers with one or more employees are required to obtain paid family leave insurance.
 The state notes that this insurance is generally added as a rider on an existing disability insurance policy, but does not replace disability insurance.
-In New York, the employee contribution is 0.153 percent of gross wages each pay period.
-The maximum annual contribution is $107.97.
+In New York, the employee contribution for 2020 is 0.270% of an employee’s gross wages each pay period.
+The maximum annual contribution is $196.72.